EDI Banner

 INVESTIGATING HATE-BASED INCIDENTS & CRIME

-As part of its EDI journey, the CPS identified the need to improve how it conducts investigations of hate-based incidents and crimes.
+As part of its EDI journey, the CPS identified the need to enhance its capacity in order to conduct investigations of hate-based incidents and crimes.

-Since this time, the CPS has designated Detective Constable Gary Lee as the officer responsible for investigating and following-up all hate-based incidents.
+Since this time, the CPS has designated Detective Constable Gary Lee and Detective Constable Brian Langlois as the officers responsible for investigating and following-up all hate-based incidents.

-The officer reviews all incidents that may be a criminal offence or a hate-based incident with a view towards supporting the victim, educating the offender and ensuring the incident has been properly classified in the police database.
-The officer is also responsible for working closely with other police officers to provide education and training in order to ensure incidents are handled and fully-investigated using a holistic approach.
+These officers have received specialized training, enhancing their ability to review all incidents that may be a criminal offence or a hate-based incident with a view towards supporting the victim, educating the offender and ensuring the incident has been properly classified in the police database.
+The officers are also responsible for working closely with dispatchers and police officers to provide education and training in order to ensure incidents are handled and fully-investigated using a holistic approach.

 A hate or bias motivated crime is defined as a criminal occurrence committed against a person or property, which is motivated by hate/bias or prejudice based on race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation or any other similar factor.